 Two issues often concern homeowners taking on this project: power and venting to the outside.
 Most residential bathroom fans use AC 120V electrical lines.
-The instructions below offer tips for finding live electrical cables and running them to the correct location.
+These instructions offer tips for finding live electrical cables and running them to the correct location.

-Venting means that after air from the bathroom is drawn into the exhaust fan; it is blown through a connected flexible duct and out of the house through a hole in the side of the house or roof.
-Since this is a new installation (not a replacement), your bathroom will not have ducting.
-However, as long as you can access the area above the bathroom ceiling, you will be able to route the venting outside.
+Venting means that after air from the bathroom is drawn into the exhaust fan, it is blown through a connected flexible duct and out of the house through a hole in the side of the house or roof.
+Since this is a new installation, not a replacement, your bathroom will not have ducts in place.
+However, as long as you can access the attic area above the bathroom ceiling, you will be able to route the flexible tubing outside.

 - Safety glasses